juliajessica/react-social-media-clone/README.md

 ### Link to live application:

-_This single React Application takes it's clock method and compares the "Actual" DOM to its Virtual DOM._
+_This is a template repository with the added technologies to build a React Application quicker for projects_

 ## <span style="color:#74875d;">Technologies Used</span>

 * HTML
+* React
 * JSX
+* Webpack, Eslint, babel
-* React
+* React Hot Loader
+* CSS Loader, CSS Style Loader, and JSX Loader

 ### <span style="color:#74875d;">License</span>